-Greene Towne opened in the fall of 1966 at Saint Clement’s Church, founded by parents with the goal to grow a “racially, religiously, and economically integrated school.”
-Greene Towne Montessori has been an integral part of the fabric of the Center City neighborhood we call home, fostering a carefully considered learning environment for Philadelphia’s children.
+Greene Towne Montessori opened its doors in the fall of 1966 at Saint Clement’s Church, founded by a group of visionary parents committed to creating a “racially, religiously, and economically integrated school.”
+Since then, Greene Towne has become a vital part of the Center City community, nurturing generations of Philadelphia’s children in a warm, intentional, and inclusive learning environment.

 Greene Towne School opens its doors to 25 students on the 3rd floor of St. Clements Church.
 For a small group of dedicated parents, it is the realization of a dream.Two founding parents, Portia Sperr and Maryanne Hunter, take the Montessori Early Childhood certification course at Ravenhill under Mother Isabel who brought Montessori training to Philadelphia while founding parents Kaki Kriebel and Jane Unkefer run the office.

-The first fundraising auction, benefitting tuition assistance, is held.
-Greene Towne still offers financial aid today.
+Our first fundraising auction, benefitting tuition assistance, is held.
+Greene Towne still offers tuition assistance today.

 Greene Towne has a new home to call our own at 2121 Arch Street.
 After two years of fundraising, planning, and construction, the new Greene Towne opens in September, welcoming 3 returning classes and 1 new class for 3 to 6-year-olds.